-(This project is due to be delivered between June 2018 - March 2019, so it is not live yet.)
+(This project is still being developed so it is not live yet.)

 Although there is already a Bixslade trail leaflet, this geocache trail will bring a new audience as it could be downloaded to a mobile phone in IOS or android systems and be on the geocache.com website as well as the Forestry Commission website.
 The download will contain the GPS grid reference of the caches and the clues to find the caches along with the story of the Freeminers and the route.

 Each cache would provide a clue to the next cache and some information about the Freeminers story, using sites relating to the various mines, tramways, monuments and quarries to weave a story that will depict the industrial heritage and the life that was once common in the Dean.

 This will help bring the Freeminers traditional practices to life and encourage people to find out more, linking to 'The Future of Freeemining' project and the Hopewell colliery underground tour.